Terry can be described as a radio legend in his own right!

 Four months after being given the more targeted chemotherapy drug, Terry relapsed again.

 Given that his disease is acute and therefore time is of the essence, several centres were contacted about Terry and the possibility of him receiving further treatment to fight this disease.
 One such centre based in Houston, Texas, which is at the forefront of cancer research with particular experience in AML, showed interest in offering Terry treatment.

-Consultation in U.S. and way forward
+Consultation in U.S. and back in Malta

 Terry was flown to the US for consultation at the beginning of January 2019.

-Who has helped Terry so far ?
+Who has helped Terry?

-Up until now Terry’s treatment was only possible thanks to the support of the Malta Community Chest Fund, Puttinu Cares, the Treatment Abroad section of the health department, the Haematology Team at SAMOC, the Maltese High Commission, the Ladybird Foundation and close friends of the family, such as fellow parents from San Anton School and Melita Football Club.
+Terry’s treatment was only possible thanks to the support of the Malta Community Chest Fund, Puttinu Cares, the Treatment Abroad section of the health department, the Haematology Team at SAMOC, the Maltese High Commission, the Ladybird Foundation and close friends of the family, such as fellow parents from San Anton School and Melita Football Club.

 A police licence has been obtained and a board has been appointed in order to ensure the proper management of the funds collected.